What's my body mass index (BMI)?

 Put the tape measure about an inch above your belly button.
 If you don’t have a tape measure, try using a piece of string and a ruler.

 A healthy waist measurement is:

-Your ethnic background can influence what a healthy BMI and waist circumference is for you.
-The cut off point for being considered overweight or obese may be a little lower for people of black, Asian, some Middle Eastern or mixed ethnicity.
+Your ethnic background can influence what a healthy weight is for you.
+The cut off point for being considered overweight or obese may be a little lower for people of Black, Asian, some Middle Eastern or mixed ethnicities.
 Talk to a doctor or nurse for more information and support.